akcarsten/Non_Negative_Matrix_Factorization/README.md

 ## Image compression

 We will load the image with [Matplotlib](https://matplotlib.org/) and then pick only one of the color channels to keep things simple.
 The two versions of our test image are visualized below.
+The original image that is used was created by Autumn Goodman can [be found here](https://unsplash.com/@auttgood).

 ```python
 img = plt.imread("./images/small.jpg")